candlewill/Ossian/README.md

 You will also want to experiment with learning_rate, batch_size, and network architecture (hidden_layer_size, hidden_layer_type).
 Currently, Ossian only supports feed-forward networks.

-# Other recipes
+## Other recipes

 We have used many other recipes with Ossian which will be documented here when cleaned up enough to be useful to others.
 These will give the ability to add more  knowledge to the voices built, in the form of lexicons, letter-to-sound rules etc., and integrate existing trained components where they are available for the target language.

-add instructions on adding more text